ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e slave law shall be faithfully executed.
+slave law shall be faithfully executed.
 He is to leave his seat soon, and is desirous
 of securing the passage of the resolutions
 e stte tete aa ie